What are the costs involved in divorce and what are my options?

 How much a divorce costs depends on 3 factors:

 1. Your ability to co-operate with each other

 The first thing you have to consider is how much cooperation you expect there to be.
 Is your separation agreed and is it amicable?
 Or is it the divorce likely to be contested (disputed) and your relationship hostile to some extent?
 The cost of your divorce can often be equated with the amount of hostility and disagreement there is.

-2. Complexity of financial and family affairs
+2. The complexity of your finances and family affairs

-- Manage the divorce yourself (DIY)
+- Manage the divorce by yourself (DIY divorce)

-- Use an online divorce service
+- Divorce using an online divorce service

 - Hire the services of an expensive high-street solicitor